h-muhammed/Bangla-Keyword-Extraction/README.md

-# ML-Project
+# Machine Learning Lab(CSE - 476) Project
-Machine Learning Lab Project (CSE - 476)
+Extracting the keywords from news articles using NLP methods.